liatrio/openo11y.dev/docs/human-systems/delivery-metrics/leading-delivery-indicators.md

 ## Story Cycle Time

-Measures the time between starting a work item (In Progress) and completing a work item (Done).
-We should promote small batch delivery by striving for smaller cycle times.
+Measures the time between starting a work item (changes to In Progress) and completing a work item (changes to Done).
 Calculated as the average time that stories remain active.
 If a 4-person team completes 32 stories in a month with 22 work days, then the cycle time is `(4 * 22) / 32` or 2.75 days.

+We should promote small batch delivery by striving for smaller cycle times.

+A large or growing average cycle time may indicate a issue.
+Are work items blocked regularly?
+Do work items need to be split into smaller scope portions?
+This may be a good discussion item for team retrospectives.

+Some teams use story points to estimate the effort of work items.
+These teams may choose to compare each story's cycle time to its story points.
+This must be done carefully!
+By design, story points do not represent a portion of time.
+Thus, teams should not review this data for individual stories.
+Instead, the team should only review aggregates of this data.

+$$
+\frac{1}{n}
+\left(
+  \sum_{story_0}^{story_n}
+  \frac{points_n}{cycle\,time_n}
+\right)
+$$

 ## Code Change Metrics